dlareau/dlareau.github.io/projects/KTANE_physical.md

 I could have missed something though, so if you know about another similar project, let me know!

+**Did you have any help making this?**
+I could not have made some of the physical elements of this project without the amazing help of my friend [Ethan Gladding](http://www.egladding.com/).
+He helped with design and manufacturing of many small aesthetic touches such as the acrylic backpanel and the morse module diffuser.

 **Are you going to make more modules?**
 Yes, you can check out the